catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 ``RelationshipProperty`` to solidify the details between its *parent* and *target* mappers, including choice of ``AttributeImpl`` as well as ``DependencyProcessor``.
-This graph is a key data structure used throughout the operation of the ORM, participating in operations such as the so-called "cascade" behavior that defines how operations should propagate along object paths, in query operations where related objects and collections are "eagerly" loaded at once, as well as on the object flushing side where a
+This graph is a key data structure used throughout the operation of the ORM.
+It participates in operations such as the so-called "cascade" behavior that defines how operations should propagate along object paths, in query operations where related objects and collections are "eagerly" loaded at once, as well as on the object flushing side where a